Equity Financing: How to Qualify For and Use Funding

 Equity Financing Definition:

 Equity financing is a popular way for entrepreneurs to raise money without taking on debt.
-In this form of financing, the business owner sells shares of their company to equity investors in exchange for financial compensation.
+In this form of additional capital, the business owner sells shares of their company to equity investors in exchange for cash.

-It sounds simple enough but obtaining equity financing is a big decision that’ll affect your business forever.
+It sounds simple enough, but obtaining equity financing is a big decision that’ll affect your business in the short and long term.
 Prior to exploring equity investments, its crucial to fully understand the process of obtaining this financing source, and the pros and cons that might affect your business.

 How to Obtain Equity Financing: